How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 • Leave “Select Database” as “Automatically Create Database”.

 • The “Deluxe Install” option is automatically checked.
 This adds themes and plugins to your website.
-If you want to start with bare-bones WordPress, you can uncheck this box.
+If you want to start with bare-bones WordPress, uncheck this box.

 wordpress page builder